Dasharo/presentations/dug_4_osfv.md

 .center.image-90[![](/img/osfv_warn.png)]

 * v0.2 was a silent release (no announcements)
-* It started very active migration from our private repositories to the public.
+* It started very active migration from our private repositories to the public
-* Goal is to start adoption among Dasharo and other projects open-source firmware developers.
+* The goal is to start adoption among Dasharo and open-source firmware developers
-* We hope that pairing Dasharo (UEFI) for QEMU Q35 v0.1.0 with OSFV can build reliable environment for rapid test development as well as the space for CI/CD testing of Dasharo and OSFV.

 ---